 Our Code of Conduct and details of our Whistleblowing lines, for reporting breaches of the Code of Conduct, are widely displayed across Babcock sites and on our intranet and website together with our Anti-Bribery and Corruption/Ethical Policy.

-More information can be found in our Annual Report on pages 77 to 78.
+More information can be found in the ESG Governance section, pages 69 to 72 of our Annual Report.

 Confirmed incidents of corruption and actions taken